Steve's Gastronomic Home Page

 Yellowtail sushi was the Chef's Recommendation

 To really test the Sushi I have ordered the "Chef's Recommendation" at dinner with the Yellowtail Nigiri being quite fresh and just about the same as can be found on the west coast.
-While I probably do not know enough about sushi to recoginze the really outstanding fish that is served, I do know good sushi, and Tokyo Restaurant has it.
-Tokyo may not have the most exotic sushi in the world, but the chefs know enough to serve only what is fresh.
+While I probably do not know enough about sushi to recoginze the most exotic fish that would be the true test for a chef, I do know fresh fish and sushi that is prepared well, and Tokyo Restaurant has it.

 Chicken Katsu has one of the best sauces I have found in any restaurant, and the breading is quite good.
 This is one of the choices for lunch, or is available on the dinner menu.